Ockenfuss/tipps/LabelStudioTipps.md

 export LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/home/p/Paul.Ockenfuss/LabelStudio/Oldmasks/riming_images
 ```

 In label studio, create a cloud storage and select local.
-The data has to be located in a child of the given env. variable path.
+The data has to be located in a child of the given environment variable path.
+In the path field, enter the full unix path to the child folder.

 If you define complex tasks involving multiple images, text, etc, you have to define them in form of .json files.
 For simple tasks based on just one image/text, check "Treat every bucket object as a source file".
 This way, every image in the child folder will result in one labeling task.